 Dr. Mark Werth and the staff at Nebraska Wesleyan University purchased an NMReady-60PRO in 2017 to support their organic and inorganic chemistry program.
 They have found that the instrument fits well into their brand new laboratory space, and it’s lack of maintenance requirements in both time and money make it instrumental in their program!!

 Melissa Edmondson and the team at Kings College London were an early adopter of the NMReady for undergraduate teaching.
-They use it for teaching, outreach and research within the department
+They use it for teaching, outreach and research within both the organic and inorganic curriculum.

 “Kings Chemistry Teaching Labs purchased the Nanalysis 60 MHz benchtop NMR back in 2013 and over the years it has become an integral part of the laboratory programme.
 Undergraduate students typically run both their starting materials and products for the majority of their synthesis experiments.
 The frequent use and in lab data analysis means NMR interpretation becomes second nature to our students by the time they reach year 3.

 In addition to undergraduate teaching we also use the NMR as part of our spectroscopy outreach event which is aimed at giving external groups of year 12 and year 13 students an introduction and practical experience of spectroscopic techniques.
 This is very successful event that we run once a year and have received excellent feedback from the schools and students.

 Besides teaching the 60 MHz NMR has also been used by various research groups within chemistry and pharmacy who are particularly interested in the possible portable nature of the NMR and its application in quality control.

 The instrument itself is very easy to use with students requiring minimal training before they can use the NMR independently.
 The run time for each spectra is very short so even with only one instrument in the department we very rarely have students waiting to run their samples.